disc0infern0/ASlider/Readme.md

 I still remain hopeful that Apple will update the classic SwiftUI Slider to be a little more stylable, as they have done with other controls, but for now, this might suffice.

+# Coming soon (?)

+*Radial Sliders*
+twistable sliders that look like rotary volume controls, with all the customisation that you'd expect.